 General Electric operates as an infrastructure and financial services company worldwide.
 The company's products and services include aircraft engines, power generation, water processing, and household appliances to medical imaging, business and consumer financing and industrial products.
 The company was founded in 1892 and is based in Boston, Massachusetts.

 DCF Fair Value Target:

-The company's balance sheet shows it gets 43% of its capital from equity, and 57% of its capital from debt.
-Notably, its equity weight is greater than merely 23.41% of US equities in the Industrials sector yielding a positive free cash flow.
+The stock's equity weight, or the proportion of capital from equity relative to debt, is 40.
+Notably, its equity weight is greater than only 23.88% of US equities in the Industrials sector yielding a positive free cash flow.

 Terminal Growth Rate in Free Cash Flow

 For other companies in the Industrials that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as GE, try ENR, ALJJ, INSW, BWXT, and DEWY.